osofariu/lepola/README.md

 A comprehensive AI-powered research assistant designed to help users understand, summarize, and assess the impact of legislative texts, court rulings, and regulatory documents.
 Built with Python, FastAPI, and LangChain.

+## Progress

+This project is in progress of being implemented.
+Much of the code was produced with the help of Claude 4, and that has been a fun and interesting experience.

+Not all the features below exist yet, but here's what works:

+- the server exposes all the endpoints for injestion, pipeline, and chat
+- a sqlite3 database stores documents and metadata
+- injestion works with PDF documents
+- a simple analysis pipeline is able to extract entities and summary from text
+- accounted for _some_ variation in output format for entnty extraction by openAI's gpt-4-turbo-preview, Meta's llama3.1 and Google's gemma3:27b models.

+There's a lot more to to, but the focus of this project is learning not building a full-fledge production application.

 ## 🎯 Features

 ### 1. Document Ingestion